tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 Autohinter

-Auto-discovery for hinting.
-This looks worse than normal hinting for fonts with good instructions, but better for those with poor or no instructions.
-The autohinter and subpixel rendering are not designed to work together and should not be used in combination.
+The Autohinter attempts to do automatic hinting and disregards any existing hinting information.
+Originally it was the default because TrueType2 fonts were patent-protected but now that these patents have expired there's very little reason to use it.
+It does work better with fonts that have broken or no hinting information but it will be strongly sub-optimal for fonts with good hinting information.
+Generally common fonts are of the later kind so autohinter will not be useful.
+To enable

-To enable auto-hinting:
+auto-hinting:

       <match target="font">
         <edit name="autohint" mode="assign">